Open-S2/gis-tools/docs-ts/dataStructures/tile.md

 ### Tile Store

-TileStore Class is a tile-lookup system that splits and simplifies as needed for each tile request
+TileStore Class is a tile-lookup system that splits and simplifies a collection of features/vector-features as needed for each tile request

 ```ts
 import { TileStore } from 'gis-tools-ts';